 Arthur Warfield & Associates, LLC (“AWA”) is proud to introduce a full line of carbon fiber-based composite engine components not yet available in the automotive industry; well ahead of even the largest car manufacturers!

-Four years of research and development has resulted in 11 patents (pending) and 2 trademarks.
+Four years of research and development has resulted in 2 utility patents, 8 provisional patents and 3 trademarks.
 We’ve engineered a full product line, securing the exclusive rights from our supplier for use of the highest Aerospace-quality carbon fiber material with AWA’s proprietary sealant process to protect against fluid uptake and friction.

 While many manufacturers offer carbon fiber trim kit options on their higher end models for aesthetic purposes, AWA realizes that the benefits of composite materials extend further than just a sleek design and a contemporary look.
 We’ve integrated composite materials into functional engine components which translates to greater strength, lighter weight, greater fuel economy and dramatically IMPROVED PERFORMANCE.

 Carbon composite connecting rods currently in development by Lamborghini, “expected date of release, 2020 or 2021.” -Road and Track, July 6, 2017

 In the basic laws of physics, “an object at rest tends to stay at rest, and an object in motion tends to stay in motion.”
 Unsprung weight is the enemy of performance, and with our products, we’re seeing nearly HALF the weight of aluminum!
 With any reciprocal mass, the lighter the weight(s) the more efficient the transient responses are that occur within the rotating cycles of the engine, therefore creating a dramatically more efficient cycle as it relates to fuel requirements and engine performance.

 What Does a Rotating Mass Actually Do?